-- ➤ Ports of the isolation group can only be ports from the same switch. - One device supports a maximum of 14 isolation groups, and there is no limit to the number of Ethernet ports in each group. - Following the configuration of the isolation group, only the packets among the ports of the isolation group could not exchange with each other, the communication between the ports within the isolation group and the ports outside the isolation group would not affected. - > Isolated port and port channel are mutually exclusive.
-The port of isolation group cannot be added to a port channel, and the port in a port channel cannot be added to an isolation group.
+- > Ports of the isolation group can only be ports from the same switch. - One device supports a maximum of 14 isolation groups, and there is no limit to the number of Ethernet ports in each group. - Following the configuration of the isolation group, only the packets among the ports of the isolation group could not exchange with each other, the communication between the ports within the isolation group and the ports outside the isolation group would not affected. - Isolated port and port channel are mutually exclusive.
+The port of isolation group cannot be added to a port channel, and the port in a port channel cannot be added to an isolation group. - It is not recommended that ports in an isolation group are configured as redundant ports at the same time, and redundant ports cannot be added to an isolation group.

-Enable the port isolation, as shown in Figure 58.
+Enable the port isolation, as shown in Figure 53.

-Port isolate All Isolate Group ID 1/1 1/2 1/3 1/4 2/1 2/2 2/3 2/4 4/1 4/2 4/3 4/4 1 1/1,1/2,1/3 2 4/1,4/2 3 Apply Edit Delete
+🗌 All Isolate Group ID 1/1 1/2 1/3 1/4 1/5 1/6 1/7 1/8 1/9 1/10 1/11 1/12

+1 1/1,1/2,1/3

+2 1/4,1/5